ISibboI/evalexpr/README.md

 assert_eq!(context.get_value("a"), Some(5.into()).as_ref());
 ```

-For each binary operator, there exists and equivalent operator-assignment operator.
+For each binary operator, there exists an equivalent operator-assignment operator.
 Here are some examples:

 ```rust